jdoiro3/mkdocs-multirepo-plugin/README.md

     branch: dev
 ```

-Engineers can now run `mkdocs serve` within their local repo, using the main site's configuration, custom themeing and features.
+Engineers can now run `mkdocs serve` within their local repo, using the main site's configuration, custom theming and features.

 ## Notes